Discover Wallington's secret garden in summer

-It’s spring and the garden is coming to life with all the promise and excitement of the new season.
+It’s early summer and the garden is buzzing, quite literally, at Wallington.
 Unique in its position, carved into the hillside, the Walled Garden has been a firm visitor favourite for decades.
 Each year, this characterful garden becomes ever more enchanting and whether you’re a dedicated horticulturalist or simply appreciate a pretty flower or a quiet corner, the Walled garden is just the tonic.

 The Mary Pool, a stone water feature with seating either side is the first sight to greet you.
 There really is something about the sound of trickling water and you could quite easily while away the hours enjoying the peace and views down the garden from here but when you’re ready to explore, there’s plenty more to see.
 The Lower Terrace Border has recently been rejuvenated and is full of interest with climbers that embrace the old wall and a combination of plants that please the wildlife.
-Move on through the garden and you’ll come across the ‘Nuttery’ or Orchard Square, which as well as housing a wonderful collection of ornamental trees, is also home to Wallington’s beehives, just starting to wake up.
-On sunny days, keep your eyes peeled for the first workers coming out to forage.
+Move on through the garden and you’ll come across the ‘Nuttery’, home to Wallington’s beehives as well as a wonderful collection of ornamental trees.

-Once spring hands on the baton to summer, a visit to the walled garden is like visiting for the first time all over again, so be sure to soak up some summer rays on another wander through this little haven.
+As summer makes way for autumn, a visit to the walled garden is like visiting for the first time all over again, so be sure to soak up the stunning autumn colours on another wander through this little haven.